Weighted Discriminants and Mass Formulas for Number Fields: Tame Mass Formulas and Their Coefficients

-To prove Theorem \ref{thm:mf-coeffs}, it remains to show that each $\sigma_C$ is a sum of distinct characters, with the trivial character appearing in the sum.
+To complete the proof of Theorem \ref{thm:mf-coeffs}, we now show that that each coefficient $\sigma_C$ in $f$ is a sum of distinct characters, one of which is the trivial character.

 Let $p$ be a prime not dividing $|\Gamma|$, and let $f_p$ be the pure mass formula for the set of primes congruent to $p$ modulo $|\Gamma|$, as discussed above.
-Like $f$, $f_p$ also has a term corresponding to each conjugacy class of cyclic subgroups of $\Gamma$.
+As described above, $f_p$ also has a term corresponding to each conjugacy class of cyclic subgroups of $\Gamma$, although the exponents of these terms are not necessarily distinct.